|Southampton Shoal, CA|

 Southampton Shoal Lighthouse remained in operation until 1960, when it was determined that a manned station was no longer required.
 The top two stories of the lighthouse were lifted off the pilings by giant cranes in July 1966, and then barged up the delta to Tinsley Island.
 The St. Francis Yacht Club had purchased the island in 1959, and Southampton Shoal Lighthouse became an inn for club members visiting the outstation.

 Remnants of the lighthouse remain behind in San Francisco Bay.
 The fifth-order lens used in the lantern room can now be seen in a museum near the ferry landing on Angel Island, and the pilings used to support Southampton Shoal lighthouse still protrude from the water east of Angel Island.
 Few people aboard the ferries that now race past the collection of pilings realize that an elegant building manned by real light keepers once stood where today only an impersonal red light is shown from a pole.

 Located on Tinsley Island in the San Joaquin Delta roughly 12 miles northwest

 of Stockton.
 To reach the lighthouse from Interstate 5 north of Stockton, take Eight Mile Road west seven

 Tinsley Island, which is just a mile or two south of the marina.
+(It looks like Herman and Helen's Marina closed in 2014 - not sure what is there now.)
 You must have permission to land on Tinsley Island, and access to the lighthouse is typically limited to guests staying in the lighthouse.

 The lens from the Southampton Shoal Lighthouse is on display at a museum at